 You can, but it's usually not the best way of doing it.

 Assignments provide your students with a more focused way of completing the task, without lots of distracting options aimed at teachers.
 They also allows you to track the students' results.

 Wordwall activities can be placed on another website using a snippet of HTML code.
 It works in the same way as the video embed feature you find on YouTube or Vimeo, giving you a playable activity on your own site.

 This is a great way to enhance your own blog or your school's virtual learning environment (VLE).

 To embed an activity, click the Share button on the activity page.

-You can choose to share with either teacher or students - the former embeds the configurable activity page and the latter an assignment.
+You can choose to share with either teacher or students.
+Select students if you want to collect the results.

 Pick either path and then complete the steps until you get to all done.

 Underneath the link you'll find the </> icon; click it to view the embed codes.
 These can be copied and pasted into your site.

 Yes.
 After clicking the Share button, choose to share with students by clicking Set Assignment.